 The image on the left shows poor posture while standing.
 In this position, the esophagus is in a disadvantaged position in comparison to the opening of the stomach.
 The esophagus is twisted in this position causing the LES to be forced partially open.
 This causes stomach contents to reflux into the esophagus as pressure builds up in the stomach.

-The image on the right shows correct standing posture in which the esophagus will be at right angles to the ground, allowing the LES to do its job which is to keep the stomach contents where they belong.
+The image on the right shows the correct standing posture in which the esophagus will be at right angles to the ground, allowing the LES to do its job of keeping the stomach contents where they belong.

 To maintain proper standing posture:

 - Stand with your feet shoulder-width apart, with your weight mostly on the balls of the feet.

 - Keep your solar plexus perpendicular to the floor